Skip to main content

 Background

-Change in land surface elevation is associated with landslides, coastal subsidence, fluid extraction/injection, climate change, and other geohazards.
+Change in land surface elevation is associated with landslides, coastal subsidence, fluid extraction/injection, and other geohazards.
 Such events across the United States (U.S.) cause billions of dollars in damage every year.
 Mitigation of damage requires the ability to identify and track the magnitude of vertical land surface motions.
 The Vertical Land Motion (VLM) solution will provide such information by leveraging the Satellite Needs Working Group (SNWG)-2018 North America Deformation Product in combination with dense global position information from Global Navigation Satellite Systems (GNSS).

 Status